\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Computational Linguistic Perspectives on LLMs (Non-)Standard Language

 When a tokenizer encounters an under-resourced language or non-standard language, its training hasn't resulted in any specialized subword entries for that language.
 Instead, it produces a sequence of tokens formed from the subwords that it already has in its vocabulary.
 This is computationally inefficient, as a single dialectal word might be shattered into 5 or 6 tiny fragments (e.g., individual characters or meaningless byte-strings), whereas the English equivalent would be a single token.
 This computational inefficiency results in extra costs, e.g. for using more electricity to process a query in these languages.
-Providers often pass on this cost to users, charging them per token, which causes what is referred to as a "tokenization tax"; so a speaker of Kurdish or South Tyrolean literally pays more when they prompt generative AI in these varieties\footnote{\citet{petrov2023language} reports that most languages pay $2-3\times$ the price of English, with languages that use non-Latin scripts such as Arabic paying even higher costs up to $5\times$ and severely under-resourced languages such as Odia paying over $15\times$ the cost} to process the same amount of information given in English.
+Providers often pass on this cost to users, charging them per token, which causes what is referred to as a "tokenization tax"; so speakers of such varieties literally pay more when they prompt generative AI in these varieties\footnote{\citet{petrov2023language} reports that most languages pay $2-3\times$ the price of English, with languages that use non-Latin scripts such as Arabic paying even higher costs up to $5\times$ and severely under-resourced languages such as Odia paying over $15\times$ the cost.} to process the same amount of information given in English.
 Performance, in terms of the model's ability, will also naturally be degraded as the model is working with small tokens without specific meaning, which carry less input than large subwords or whole words.
 Finally, most AI models have a context window~\citep{beltagy2020longformer}, which is a hard limit on how many tokens it can consider at one time.
 Because dialects require more tokens to express the same idea, they fill up the model's memory faster, leading to poorer reasoning and shorter possible conversations.
-In this light, the ``tokenization tax'' is not merely a technical detail~\citep{ahia-etal-2023-languages}; it is a form of algorithmic discrimination~\citep{benjamin2019race} that systematically increases the cost and decreases the quality of AI services for marginalized linguistic communities.
+It has been shown that language models are not able to robustly exploit long contexts~\citep{liu-etal-2024-lost}, and as dialects require more tokens per orthographic word, these issues are more likely to occur for such languages.
+In this light, the ``tokenization tax'' is more than a technical detail~\citep{ahia-etal-2023-languages} and instead represents algorithmic discrimination~\citep{benjamin2019race} that systematically increases the cost and decreases the quality of AI services for marginalized linguistic communities.